Enjoy our season advice for August: recipes, gardening tips, folklore, and more!

 On August 17, Cat Nights Begin, harking back to a rather obscure Irish legend concerning witches; this bit of folklore also led to the idea that a cat has nine lives.

 See more summertime recipes at What’s in Season: Summer Recipes.

 The summer and fall are also popular times for family gatherings.
-See our Family Reunion Planner for lots of great recipe ideas.
+Visit our Family Reunion Planner for lots of great recipe ideas.

 Planting a second (or third) crop?
-See our Succession Gardening chart.
+Check our Succession Gardening chart for last planting dates.